 All non-exempt staff members in regular positions are eligible for personal business appointments leave.
 Staff members in temporary positions are not eligible for personal business appointments leave except when stipulated in a written agreement for a long-term temporary appointment which has been authorized by the Associate Vice President for Human Resources or his or her designee.

-Personal business appointments leave will be granted to eligible non-exempt staff members on January 1.
-Staff members hired after the start of the calendar year will receive personal business appointments leave on the January 1 following employment.
+Personal business appointments leave will be granted to eligible non-exempt staff members on the first day in January following the staff winter break (typically the first business day following New Year’s Day).
+Staff members hired after that date will receive personal business appointments leave the following January.
 Regular staff members budgeted to work 1.0 FTE will be granted eight hours of personal business appointments leave.
 Staff members budgeted to work less than 1.0 FTE will receive a prorated number of hours (eight hours x budgeted FTE = number of hours granted).
 If a staff member's FTE is adjusted in the middle of the calendar year and the staff member has not yet used his/her personal business appointments leave hours, the number of available hours will automatically be adjusted based on the new FTE.

 Staff members should schedule appointments to conduct personal business, at times outside of their normal work schedules or work with their supervisors to adjust their schedules to accommodate the time away needed for personal business.
 When this is not possible, staff members should consider departmental work flow and attempt to schedule appointments during those times when reduced staff will cause the least amount of hardship for the department.
 Normally it is most efficient to schedule such appointments at the beginning or end of the workday.